 Every professional will tell you, “brake before the corner” and that if you’ve done everything right you shouldn’t be braking around a corner at all!
 But every motorcyclist will experience that “oh no” corner that they under-estimated.

-In these situations reaching for the front brake is tempting but will almost always result in a crash.
+In these situations reaching for the front brakes is tempting but will almost always result in a crash.
 Instead, use your rear brake as softly as you can get away with.
-When slowing down during a corner used as little rear braking force as possible while still being able to maintain control of the bike.
-By using your rear brake you’re allowing your front wheel to maintain traction with the road.
+When slowing down during a corner use as little rear braking force as possible while still being able to not lose control of the bike.
+By using your rear brake you’re allowing your front tire to maintain traction with the road.
+Of course, the more weight is over the rear wheel the more you can use your rear brake.

 What to be careful of when rear braking around corners